 PLEASE NOTE: This is a ROUGH DRAFT.
 It is the VERY FIRST DRAFT OF THE STORY.
-YOU are the very first person to read it – I haven’t even read it in its entirety yet!

 You WILL come across numerous issues including: